empostigo/Booki/README.md

 Made in desktop first, it was a real challenge, but very instructive.

 You can visit it at the [github page](https://empostigo.github.io/Booki/)

-Btw, I'm not the author of the models.